LefferTrochez/DuqueXII-Robot/README.md

    The training process included downloading datasets for all selected classes, balancing the dataset, resizing images, and normalizing bounding box coordinates.
 Data augmentation techniques such as brightness-contrast adjustment, Gaussian noise, flipping, and 45° rotation were applied.
 Each class consists of 5555 images, divided into 80% for training and 20% for validation.

 9. **Other Documents**
-    This folder contains supplementary documents used during project development, including academic information on the state of the art, technical references, and reports documenting various aspects of Duque12’s construction and implementation.
+    This folder contains supplementary documents used during project development, including academic information on the state of the art, technical references, and reports documenting various aspects of DuqueXII’s construction and implementation.

 10. **Printed Circuit Boards (PCB)**
     This folder contains PCB design files created using Altium Designer.
 It includes schematics and final designs of printed circuits manufactured at the Universidad de los Andes’ Printed Circuit Laboratory.